Brett Toth

-Brett Marshall Toth (born September 1, 1996) is an American professional football guard for the Philadelphia Eagles of the National Football League (NFL).
+Brett Marshall Toth (born September 1, 1996) is an American professional football center for the San Francisco 49ers of the National Football League (NFL).
 Prior to joining the NFL, he attended and graduated from the United States Military Academy as a second lieutenant in the US Army, where he also played for the Army Black Knights football team.
 Toth deferred his service to play in the NFL, where he signed as an undrafted free agent with the Eagles in 2019.
 He has been a member of the Arizona Cardinals and was a ROTC instructor at Arizona State University; he currently serves in a similar role at Temple University.

 Early life

 Toth attended West Ashley High School in Charleston, South Carolina.